It was quite a lavish cellar, as cellars go.

 “I’m not the vengeful type,” I replied.
 “But I do like to look a person in the eye when they’ve wronged me.”

 “Then go ahead and look.”

-She allowed an uncomfortable silence to draw out as we remained in place, eyes locked.
-In my peripheral I was aware of the widening smirk on Vincent’s face, while by my side Peggy had mustered a glare that should rightfully have set fire to the plush armchair.
+She let an uncomfortable silence to draw out as we remained in place, eyes locked.
+In my peripheral I was aware of the widening smirk on Vincent’s face, while by my side Peggy had mustered a glare that should rightfully have set fire to the crimson armchair.

 Quiet Eyes leaned back in her chair.
 “Looked long enough, have you?”